Magnetar counterparts, kinematics and birth sites with HST and JWST: Methodology

 \subsection{Counterpart identification}

 To identify NIR counterparts, we follow an established methodology of searching for objects in the magnetar X-ray error circles which are discrepant from objects in the field in terms of proper motion, colour and variability.
 This is particularly useful in crowded fields with multiple candidates, and because magnetars are faint (and potentially undetected) at these wavelengths.
 In most cases we have 2 HST epochs, with F125W and F160W imaging in each.
-In Figures \ref{fig:cp_ident_yes}, \ref{fig:cp_ident_yes2}, \ref{fig:cp_ident_no} and \ref{fig:cp_ident_no2} we plot the difference in the $\alpha$cos($\delta$),$\delta$ position of objects which are matched between the images.
-In the standard case this gives us one panel where the two images are taken minutes apart (same epoch, different filters).
-In these panels, the colourmap represents the F125W-F160W colour, and the $\Delta \alpha$, $\Delta \delta$ scatter solely reflects astrometric noise.
-We also have panels showing $\Delta \alpha$, $\Delta \delta$ for pairs of F125W and F160W images, obtained years apart.
-Here the colour scale represents variability instead (i.e. $\Delta$ F125W, $\Delta$ F160W), and the distribution in $\Delta \alpha$, $\Delta \delta$ parameter space has contributions from both noise and proper motion as described in the previous section.
-In every panel of these figures, objects inside the 3$\sigma$ X-ray error circles are indicated by circles with bold outlines, and the best counterpart candidate in each case is denoted by other shapes (diamonds, triangles, pentagons, crosses, hexagons and squares).
+In Figures \ref{fig:cp_ident_yes}, \ref{fig:cp_ident_yes2}, \ref{fig:cp_ident_no} and \ref{fig:cp_ident_no2} we plot the positional shifts ($\Delta \alpha$cos($\delta$), $\Delta \delta$) for all NIR sources in the field which are matched between the images.
+A matching radius of 75\,mas is used, which is indicated in these figures by dashed grey circles.
+This radius is extended for objects inside the X-ray error circles to enable the identification of high proper motion objects, this point is discussed in more detail in Section \ref{sec:discuss}.
+In the standard case we have one panel where the two images are taken minutes apart (same epoch, different filters).
+In these panels, the colourmap represents the F125W-F160W colour, and the $\Delta \alpha$cos($\delta$), $\Delta \delta$ scatter solely reflects astrometric noise.
+We also have panels showing $\Delta \alpha$cos($\delta$), $\Delta \delta$ for pairs of F125W and F160W images, obtained years apart.
+Here the colour scale represents variability instead (i.e. $\Delta$ F125W, $\Delta$ F160W), and the distribution in $\Delta \alpha$cos($\delta$), $\Delta \delta$ parameter space has contributions from both astrometric noise and proper motion as described in the previous section.